 Once you’ve made a thorough list of brands and products you love (and that fit your blog), it’s time to finally reach out!
-When I attended the blogging conference, Alt Summit, in 2014, one of the brand representatives said that she gets hundreds of emails a day.
+When I attended the Alt Summit blogging conference in 2014, one of the brand representatives said that she gets hundreds of emails a day.
 What stands out to her in an email?

 When someone addresses her by her actual name.

 Not only is it just good, polite practice to use people’s names, but it also makes them care a whole lot more about your email.
 Few brands will list their marketing rep’s name on their website, so you’ll need to do a little sleuthing.
-The best way I’ve found to do this is on Twitter.
-Send a tweet to the brand, letting them know you’d like to collaborate and asking for the best contact name and email.
+The best way I’ve found to do this is on Twitter and Instagram.
+Send a tweet or a direct message to the brand letting them know you’d like to collaborate and ask for the best contact name and email.
 You may not always get a name (though sometimes you do — yay!), but most brands will respond with, at least, an email address you can contact.
 Boo-yah!

 If that doesn’t work, then you can simply try reaching out using the contact form on their site.
 Options, my friends!

 4. What to include in your initial email

 Finally, how do you get the collab going?
 Your initial email is fairly crucial, especially because many brands receive plenty of these types of emails each day.
 My best advice?
 Keep it short, descriptive, and to the point.
 Don’t add entire paragraphs about your blog or a three-page collaboration idea that they have to download as a Word document.
 Rather, keep your email to a few sentences.
 Try this format:

 - An introduction of yourself and your blog/blog topics (1-2 sentences).

 - Why you love the brand or their products (1-2 sentences).

 - A mention of the fact that you’d like to collaborate and why it would be a great fit (1-2 sentences).